 Date of first issue (V1 #1): 2 September 2020

 Editor in Chief: John Stiles

-We welcome manuscripts from anyone who has interesting insights, ideas, projects or research in STEM Education that are applicable in STEM classrooms and help to improve teacher classroom practice.
+We welcome manuscripts from anyone who has interesting insights, ideas, projects, or research in STEM Education that are applicable in STEM classrooms and help to improve teacher classroom practice.
 Manuscripts from practitioners, STEM educators, and researchers in Southeast Asia are particularly encouraged.
-However, we accept manuscripts form STEM educators around the world.
+However, we accept manuscripts from STEM educators around the world.

 PLEASE NOTE: All manuscripts must include explicit integration or interdisciplinary connections to two or more of the four STEM subject strands.

 We encourage the following types of manuscripts about STEM education:

 Articles about STEM research findings (written for classroom teachers);